Skip to article frontmatterSkip to article content

 HDF5 has stored tabular data from its earliest days, and several distinct idioms have grown up around that use case.
 HEP001 proposes a column-oriented storage layout, in the spirit of Apache Parquet, Apache Arrow, and Feather, that lives natively as an HDF5 group and combines cleanly with the multidimensional array datasets that are HDF5’s traditional strength.

-1.1 A short overview of tabular data in HDF5
+1.1A short overview of tabular data in HDF5

-The third and most recent influence is Anndata, which treats a dataframe as an HDF5 group rather than a single compound dataset.
+The third and most recent influence is Anndata, which treats a table (dataframe) as an HDF5 group rather than a single compound dataset.
 Each column of the dataframe is stored as its own one-dimensional dataset inside that group.
 The group carries attributes that tell Anndata how to reassemble the columns into a dataframe — encoding-type="dataframe", encoding-version, column-order (a UTF-8 string array giving the column order), and _index (the name of the column that supplies row labels).
 Anndata extends this convention with dedicated encodings for nullable integers, nullable booleans, categoricals, sparse matrices, and more.
 This layout is column-oriented, and it is the closest existing HDF5 practice to what modern analytical engines expect.

-1.2 Why columnar, and why now
+1.2Why columnar, and why now

 Row-oriented tables pack every value of every column together.
 That packing is ideal for use cases that scan whole rows (appending rows to a log, reading a few complete records by index) but it imposes three practical limits: